 Pikesville Straight Rye – $50

-A throwback to earlier times, Pikesville Straight Rye is is Maryland-style rye that was (before Prohibition) a prominent player in the rye game.
+A throwback to earlier times, Pikesville Straight Rye is is Maryland-style rye that, before Prohibition, was a prominent player in the rye game.
 Like most distilleries, though, they were forced to shutter during that dark time.
-After Prohibition, the brand reopened, produced whiskey, then shuttered in 1972.
+After Prohibition, the brand reopened, produced whiskey, and then shuttered in 1972.
 They survived on already-produced whiskey for a decade until Heaven Hill bought them and began producing the brand.

 Russell’s Reserve Rye – $50